 EU MDR - Medical Device Regulation

 The EU Medical Device Regulation 2017/745 governs the development of general medical devices for sale in the European Economic Area.
-The EU MDR comes into force in 2020.
+In light of the Covid-19 pandemic the date this will come into effect has been postponed by one year, until 26th May 2021.

 FDA 21 CFR Part 11